 Export to PDF using Google Chrome

-If you would like to export dashboard pages to PDF or send regular emails with eazyBI dashboards as PDF attachments then please install PhantomJS on your Private eazyBI server and specify its location in
+If you would like to export dashboard pages to PDF or send regular emails with eazyBI dashboards as PDF attachments then please install Google Chrome on your Private eazyBI server.

 If Private eazyBI initial page does not open or opens with error message then check either console output or check the log file

 log/eazybi-web.log if it has any error messages.